Corduff: Ecclesiastical history

 Corduff is a parish in the Blanchardstown deanery of the Roman Catholic Archdiocese of Dublin.
 In the 19th century, the Roman Catholic parish of Blanchardstown encompassed much of the area now within the Dublin 15 postal district.

 Following the relaxation of the penal laws, it became possible for Catholic adherents to consider the construction of additional churches and to repair the existing stock of religious buildings.
 St Brigid's Church, Blanchardstown, not to be confused with a Church of Ireland building in nearby Castleknock, was constructed in 1837 upon the foundation of a church that had been built prior to 1731.
 It is the mother church of 12 other parish churches as new parishes were constituted out of it over the following 156 years.
-In 1976, St Patrick's Church, Corduff, was separated from Blanchardstown.
+In 1976, St Patrick's Church in Corduff was separated from Blanchardstown.
 Several years later, the parish of St Philip, the Apostle, in Mountview, was in turn separated from Corduff, and the parish of Mary of the Servants, Blakestown, was separated from Corduff in the late 1970s.

 A Kingdom Hall of the Jehovah's Witnesses and a mosque are also present in the locality.

-Social and cultural

-Corduff is home to the Corduff Sports Centre, Corduff Childcare service, Corduff Shopping Centre, Corduff Resource Centre, Corduff Community Youth Project, 109th Scout Group and the Corduff Health Centre.
-The area is located within walking distance of Blanchardstown Shopping Centre, the National Aquatic Centre, Crowne Plaza Hotel and Blanchardstown Village.